Toyota 2000GT Stories

 Author: Yukio Fukuzawa, Yoshio Otsubo, Auto Sport Editorial Staff (uncredited)

 A gorgeous GT car on the highway, a fearsome competition machine on the circuit.
-These were the impressions that factory drivers Yukio Fukuzawa and Yoshio Otsubo felt when they test drove the recently released Toyota 2000GT.
+These were the impressions that factory team drivers Yukio Fukuzawa and Yoshio Otsubo felt when they test-drove the recently released Toyota 2000GT.

 A Taste of the World’s Finest GT Cars (Yukio Fukuzawa)